nasa/cape/doc/pyover/examples/02-powered_nacelle/index.rst

 OVERFLOW Powered Nacelle Example
 --------------------------------

-This pyOver example shows how to use pyover to run one of the simple test cases that come with the OVERFLOW source code.
+This pyOver example shows how to use ``pyover`` to run one of the simple test cases that come with the OVERFLOW source code.
 This example starts with the grids and inputs files that are created within the OVERFLOW examples, and documents how to create the pyOver setup, run matrix, how to run several OVERFLOW cases, covers some post-processing.
-This pyOver example looks at the process from grid generation to execution and post-processing for a simple bullet geometry.
 This example is located in a separate tarball called

     ``pyover02-powered_nacelle.tar.gz``